 Finally, the simple R. As you might assume, it stands for reflector in this case.
 There is a mirrored coating on the back of the light bulb to improve light output.

-Now that we have those light bulb names deciphered, you should know that they are available in an array of light sources, including incandescent, halogen, compact fluorescent, cold cathode fluorescent, and LED.
-Halogen is probably the most popular of the bunch for recessed light fixtures.
+Now that we have those light bulb names deciphered, you should know that they are available in an array of light sources, including incandescent, halogen, compact fluorescent (CFL), cold cathode fluorescent (CCFL), and LED.
+Halogen was traditionally the most popular of the bunch for recessed light fixtures.
 It renders colors very well, it's affordable, and it gives you a lot of light output.
+Now LEDs have taken over the most popular choice for recessed lighting now that prices have come down.
+LEDs are the most energy efficient, longest lasting, and have the most options available from different brightness packages, color temperatures, and even smart options.